code-tortoise/blog/_posts/2025-04-20-snakemake.md

 layout: post
 title: Workflow managers, Snakemake!
 ---
 This last few weeks I made it my mission to understand a workflow manager.
 My options seemed to be split between a consensus of Nextflow and Snakemake.
-Coming to the conclusion that Snakemake would be the better choice considering my previous experience with Python compared to Nextflow, which is built in Groovy/(which is a dialect of Java/).
+Coming to the conclusion that Snakemake would be the better choice considering my previous experience with Python compared to Nextflow, which is built in Groovy(which is a dialect of Java).

 From there I worked to complete the advanced and basic tutorials for Snakemake.
 From which I am very impressed!
 The layers of reproducibilty and reliability that it provides is very impressive.